Logician724/TestingGithub/mergeSimulator.md

 ### input random content here.

-Haidy Ashraf Muhammed Kamel Hamed Youssef.

-Maher's line to Add a random TXT to overwrite an existing one, BLA BlA BLA Maher's line to Add a random TXT to overwrite an existing one, BLA BlA BLA Maher's line to Add a random TXT to overwrite an existing one, BLA BlA BLA
+Haidy Ashraf Muhammed Kamel Hamed Youssef. this is reda trying to make a merge conflict among the other people trying to make other merge conflict this is reda trying to make a merge conflict among the other people trying to make other merge conflict this is reda trying to make a merge conflict among the other people trying to make other merge conflict this is reda trying to make a merge conflict among the other people trying to make other merge conflict this is reda trying to make a merge conflict among the other people trying to make other merge conflict this is reda trying to make a merge conflict among the other people trying to make other merge conflict Maher's line to Add a random TXT to overwrite an existing one, BLA BlA BLA Maher's line to Add a random TXT to overwrite an existing one, BLA BlA BLA Maher's line to Add a random TXT to overwrite an existing one, BLA BlA BLA